 No. The GEN does not replace your existing employee number.

 Does my GEN change if I move jobs?

 No. Your GEN will stay with you even if you transfer between agencies or leave and return to the government sector.

 Do I need a GEN for my job application?

 You do not need a GEN to complete and/or submit a NSW government job application.
 However, if you do have a GEN and can recall it, it is recommended that you include it in your application to assist with your on-boarding process.

 Have the Unions been consulted about the GEN?

 Yes.
-The Public Service Commission provided a presentation on the GEN to the Public Sector Union Consultative Forum meeting in June 2014 with a follow-up presentation covering privacy issues in November 2014.
-All the Unions, including those unable to attend the Forum, were given time to provide their feedback about the GEN.
+The Public Service Commission provided a presentation about the GEN to the Public Sector Union Consultative Forum meeting in June 2014 with a follow-up presentation covering privacy issues in November 2014.
+All Unions, including those unable to attend the Forum, were given time to provide their feedback about the GEN.